elcicd/el-CICD-docs/tutorial.md

 ## Non-prod SDLC Support

-The following steps will demonstrate the engineering SLDC support of el-CICD.
+The following steps will demonstrate the engineering SDLC support of el-CICD.

 * All microservices will be built and deployed
-* All microservices will be promoted from the _dev_ environment (OKD project) through to _stg_
+* All microservices will be promoted from the _dev_ environment (OKD project/namespace) through to _stg_
 * Images will be rolled back and forward in test environments
 * Release Candidates will be created

 ### Building the Project

 In the real world, each microservice will have a common and similarly named development branch in its Git repository.
 Each merge or push to that branch will trigger a build per the webhooks el-CICD has placed in each repository.  el-CICD also supports manual builds of the project's microservices, either by running each individual microservice's `*-build-to-dev` Pipeline, or in bulk using the `build-and-deploy-microservices` Pipeline.
-To build the `test-cicd` project, we will use the latter.
+To build every microservice in the `test-cicd` project, we will use the latter.

 1. Click on the `build-and-deploy-microservices` Pipeline from the `devops-cicd-non-prod` screen in the Non-prod Jenkins you just created
 1. Click on `Build with Parameters` on the left-hand side of the window
-1. Enter the `test-cicd` for the `PROJECT_ID`, and click the `Build` button
+1. Enter `test-cicd` for the `PROJECT_ID`, and click the `Build` button
 1. When the build number appears, click on it, and then click on `Console Output` on the left-hand side of the screen
 1. Observe the build's log output.
 When it gets to a point where it says `Input requested` and the wait spinning GIF appears, click on `Input requested`
 1. Click on the `buildAll` checkbox